CircleShift/tnsl-lang/tnslc/README.md

 The reference compiler for the TNSL programming language.
 The compiler is written in TNSL.

+## Usage:

+Place the interpreter `tint` in the parent folder and execute `run.sh` with the argument being the flags for the compiler.

+Examples:
+- `./run.sh dummy.tnsl` - Run the compiler on the dummy file
+- `./run.sh "dummy.tnsl ../libtnsl/libtnsl.tnsl"` - Run the compiler on the dummy file but also link libtnsl

 ### Credits

 	Copyright 2021 Kyle Gunger